FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 The violence is not gratuitous in this context.
 The writers want us to see the world as brutal.
 Brutality is the point.
 The fear of brutality is the point.
 Characters becoming hardened by the brutality and getting more and more cynical is the point.

+There is a vulnerable dog.
 SPOILER: The Dog is still alive — so far — so don’t bounce.
 He gets healed.

 Okey Dokey.
 Go watch, but please subscribe first.

-Now for the ♐SAGITTARIUS THEMES & CHARACTERS
+Now for the♐THEMES & CHARACTERS

 The truth is, the writers didn’t have to know astrology consciously.
 It helps, but it isn’t crucial.
 Those ancient storytelling tropes and archetypes are ingrained in us.
+Sagittarius and Capricorn share space at the top of the astrological wheel.
+America is emblematic of the push-pull between them since we first began to form top-level organizations and governments.

 I was watching someone who reacted to Fallout on YouTube (early in season 1, episode two) say that The Ghoul needed a horse or a dog, because, of course, he does.
 We all recognize Sagittarius characters, whether we call them that or not, and a Sagittarius needs an animal sidekick.